microsoft/Mastering-the-Marketplace/docs/container/index.md

 - Run the demo application
 - Push application images to an ACR

+## Scanning Images for Vulnerabilities

+<a href="https://go.microsoft.com/fwlink/?linkid=2214918" target="_blank">Video</a>

+In this comprehensive demo you’ll learn how to identify vulnerabilities in your images that can prevent your Container offer from passing certification.
+Not only will you see Microsoft Defender for Cloud in action, but you’ll see how to patch a container and prepare its’ image for publication to an ACR so that it no longer contains vulnerabilities.

 ## Preparing CNAB Bundle Artifacts

 <a href="https://go.microsoft.com/fwlink/?linkid=2212266" target="_blank">Video</a>